nirmata/custom-scripts/validate-kyverno/README.md

     - Promtheus installed with servicemonitor for Kyverno created.
     - Servicemonitor name created for Kyverno
     - Promtheus EP (IP:PORT)
+    - Metrics server should be installed on the cluster

 __How to get the Prometheus EP__: <br />
 In a typical installation, the Prometheus EP can be found by running `kubectl get svc -A | grep monitoring-kube-prometheus-prometheus | awk '{ print $3,$4,$6}'`.
 The EP name maybe different in your environment so use the command accordingly.